-Emergency Shelter (ES) activities are designed to increase the quantity and quality of temporary shelters provided to homeless people, through the renovation of existing shelters or conversion of buildings to shelters, paying for the operating costs of shelters, and providing essential services.
-ES includes Day Shelter programs, which provide drop in services and temporary shelter for individuals experiencing homelessness during daytime hours only.
-This does not include winter only emergency shelter projects.
+Emergency Shelter (ES) activities are designed to increase the quantity and quality of temporary shelters provided to homeless people, through renovating existing shelters or conversion of buildings to shelters, paying for the operating costs of shelters, and providing essential services.
+ES includes Day Shelter programs, which provide drop-in services and temporary shelter for individuals experiencing homelessness during daytime hours only.

-HMIS Comparable Database (HIMS) costs for agencies who are legally prohibited from entering data into the Utah Homeless Management Information System (UHMIS) due to federal restrictions.
+HMIS Comparable Database (HMIS) costs for agencies who are legally prohibited from entering data into the Utah Homeless Management Information System (HMIS) due to federal restrictions.